Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 African Methodist Episcopal Church (AME)

 This church was on the corner of Anderson and Phillips Street in City & Suburban.
 The architect was Ernest J Wellman and the plans are dated 14 April 1926.
-The church has been demolished but the headquarters for the AME are housed in a four storey building (built in 1991) with the ground floor still being used as a church.
+The church has been demolished but the headquarters for the AME is housed in a four-storey building (built in 1991) with the ground floor still being used as a church.

 This from http://www.dacb.org: “Senatle built the headquarters for the AME 19th district in what was originally a small church building at the corner of Philipps and Anderson streets in Johannesburg.
 When he was transferred to the 19th district Senatle saw a need for both a residence and headquarters for the church.
 After negotiations with the local church that owned the building, Senatle started a fund-raising campaign.
 His main aim was to impress on the district that local money must be used to build the headquarters.
 He emphasized that the money had to be raised entirely from the black people of Africa.
 As a result of this spirit of self-reliance, the sum of three million rand was raised.
 Located in a four-storey building situated at the corner of Philips and Anderson Streets in Johannesburg, the headquarters opened in 1991.
 The bottom part is used as a church building, the middle two floors are rented out to local businesses and the upper floor is where the various offices of the headquarters of the 19th district are located.”